redhat-performance/jetpack/README.md

    We use 'virt' if we have 3 eligible free interfaces ( prepared from stemp 4) or 'virt_4nics' if more than 3 interfaces.
    Interface names in these default template files are replaced with physical nic names which we got from step 4 above.
-6) Prepare undercloud_instackenv.json which will be used for tripleo undercloud install from instackenv file download from the scalelab.
+6) Prepare overcloud_instackenv.json which will be used for describing overcloud baremetal nodes from instackenv file downloaded  from the scalelab.
-   Tasks will remove undercloud node from the download file and generate new undercloud_instackenv.json file.
+   Tasks will remove undercloud node from the downloaded instackenv file and generate new overcloud_instackenv.json file.
 7) Run infrared plugins
    a) undercloud to install the undercloud
    b) overcloud plugin to install overcloud